-EDITORS Route 2, Lebanon, Mo.
-HOMER L. KING HOMER A. GAY_____218 N. Jackson St., Lebanon, Mo.
-PUBLISHER Route 2, Lebanon, Mo.
-HOMER L. KING MRS. HOMER L. KING, Assistant_____Route 2, Lebanon, Mo.
+Route 2, Lebanon, Mo.

+ekson St., Lebanon, Mo.

+Route 2, Lebanon, Mo.

+Route 2, Lebanon, Mo.

+SUBSCRIPTION RATES

-SINGLE SUBSCRIPTION ONE YEAR \$1.00 SINGLE SUBSCRIPTION SIX MONTHS.50
+SINGLE SUBSCRIPTION ONE YEAR\$1 .00

+SINGLE SUBSCRIPTION SIX MONTHS .50

 WANTS TO LOCATE HER BROTHERS

 A Mrs. Ethel Cook Eggerbrecht, c/o Mrs. Marie Carlson, 61 Ieltower Damm, Berlin Zehlendorf, American Sector, Germany, writes me, asking for help to find her two brothers, who came to America in their teens, but are now 50 and 51 years of age.
 Their names are Bill and Jim Cook.
 She states she last heard from them in 1938, when she too was in New York.
 They worked on farms in various states of the West and Mid-west, also in the South, she states, and that they are very religious, but she doesn't remember what church.
 Anyone knowing anything about these men, may either write her directly or to this paper.